- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 - Cubase vs Logic Pro –Which One is The Best? - January 5, 2023

-MartinLogan makes a ton of audio product, ranging from speakers to soundbars to installations.
-The relatively small 70 employee company has been manufacturing speakers since the 70s and is held in high regard for audiophiles and audio lovers alike.
+MartinLogan makes a ton of audio products, ranging from speakers to soundbars to installations.
+The relatively small 70 employee company has been manufacturing speakers since the 70s and is held in high regard by audiophiles and audio lovers alike.

 Of course, MartinLogan capitalizes on their goal.
 The Motion 15 is a relatively inexpensive speaker with a gorgeous look.
-While it doesn’t satisfy as an all around audio solution, a pair of them is sure to compliment any existing setup.
+While it doesn’t satisfy as an all-around audio solution, a pair of them is sure to complement any existing setup.

 |Frequency Response||60Hz – 25kHz|

 |Dimensions||11.4” x 6.8” x 9.5”|

 Design and Construction

 MartinLogan manages to create speakers that just look gorgeous.
 If you’ve ever owned one of their products, you know that they create total eye candy that will stand up to the test of time.
 The Motion 15 is no exception to that.

 The speakers come in piano black, white, and dark cherrywood.
 Despite the options, I can’t seem to pick a favorite.
 Each one of the finishes is beautiful.
 The white is a bit more liberal, but it still looks great.